-Address by Hazrat Mirza Masroor Ahmad (aba), Worldwide Head of the Ahmadiyya Muslim Community, Khalifatul Masih V (Fifth Successor to the Promised Messiah (as)) to the Majlis-e-Shura UK 2022 on Sunday 22nd of May 2022, at the Tahir Hall, Baitul Futuh Mosque
+Address by Hazrat Mirza Masroor Ahmad (aba), Worldwide Head of the Ahmadiyya Muslim Community, Khalifatul Masih V (Fifth Successor to the Promised Messiah (as)) to the Majlis-e-Shura UK 2022 on Sunday 22nd May 2022, at the Tahir Hall, Baitul Futuh Mosque

 After reciting Tashahhud, Ta`awwuz and Surah al-Fatihah, Hazrat Khalifatul Masih V (aba) said:

-‘As you are all aware, during the past couple of years, the COVID-19 pandemic has curtailed and restricted events all across the world and our Jama’at functions were also greatly affected.
+‘As you are all aware, during the past couple of years, the COVID-19 pandemic has curtailed and restricted events all across the world and our Jama’at [Community] functions were also greatly affected.
 Thus, in the last couple of years, the UK Jama’at and the other Jama’ats held their national Majalis-e-Shura virtually and the agenda was very limited compared to normal.
 Therefore, today, it is a means of joy that after around three years, Allah the Almighty has enabled the Majlis-e-Shura [consultative body] of the UK Jama’at to convene in person and for the proceedings to take place fully once again, and the same is with Canada, Germany, and the USA, and some other countries.

 Alhamdolillah [all praise belongs to Allah], this year also marks the centenary of the institution of Majlis-e-Shura, and so I hope all members will have reflected upon this milestone and appreciated how, ever since its foundation, the institution of Majlis-e-Shura has gone from strength to strength and its scope has greatly increased.
 Even a cursory glance through the history of our Jama’at is enough to testify to the fact that the help and support of Allah the Almighty has always been by our side and has enabled the Jama’at to progress and flourish in all respects and this is certainly true with regards to the institution of Majlis-e-Shura.
 The blessed seed that was sown 100 years ago has not only taken firm root, but has flourished and its fruits are now spread all across the world.

 Indeed, in every country where the Jama’at has been able to establish its full organisational structure – that is the Nizam-e-Jama’at – the Majlis–e-Shura takes place and continues to progress.
-Whilst the UK Jama’at was established more than a century ago, the institution of Majlis-e-Shura on a regular basis was introduced here several decades later; and it was actually after the migration of Hazrat Khalifatul Masih IV (rh) [the Fourth Caliph] that it started to function in a much more streamlined and efficient manner.
+Whilst the UK Jama’at was established more than a century ago, the institution of Majlis-e-Shura on a regular basis was introduced here several decades later; and it was actually after the migration of Hazrat Khalifatul Masih IV (rh) (the Fourth Caliph of the Ahmadiyya Muslim Community) that it started to function in a much more streamlined and efficient manner.
 Now, with the grace of Allah, I consider that from a purely administrative and procedural perspective, the institution of Majlis-e-Shura in the UK is very well developed.
 And I hope that in other countries where the Shura is being held and they are participating in this function also, this will be the same, including European Jama’ats, the United States, Canada and the larger African Jama’ats.

 Delegates are elected according to the rules of Majlis-e-Shura.
 Proposals are submitted, and those that are approved are incorporated into the agenda for debate and discussion by the Shura delegates.
 Subcommittees are formed to scrutinise the finer details, before the proposal is returned to the full-house, where it is once again debated and analysed until a consensus is reached.
 Whilst the procedural element is now well established, unfortunately, in my view, there remains a considerable lack of understanding amongst some office-bearers and delegates of the true weight of their responsibilities and the trust placed in them.